Lesson 301 – Bisexuality Introduction

 This first video is the introductory section of a talk on bisexuality given by Dr. Vanessa Schick at a PFLAG meeting.
 Dr. Schick discusses what it means to be bisexual and how a person may determine which sexual orientation label to use.

 What characteristics other than gender determine who we are attracted to?
-For those that are bisexual it may be that gender doesn’t matter as much.
+For those who are bisexual it may be that a person’s gender is not the most important thing.

 Can you remember what characteristics have attracted you in a relationship?
 Hair color, a personality trait, sense of humor?
 What if you lived in a culture that made hair color the defining trait for who you should be attracted to?
 What if you liked someone with a different hair color and were called a “bi-hairist?”

 Bisexual people can be attracted to either gender because for them, gender is not the most important characteristic in a relationship.
-They care more about who the person is, is he or she: loving, funny, smart….?
+They care more about who the person is, the personal qualities: loving, funny, smart, creative ….?

 Bisexuality: Labels and Terms